JoshuaAckerly/studio/README_UI.md

 - The sample API returns static items and file paths for thumbnails/videos.
 Add real media to `public/images/vlogs/*` and `public/videos/*` or update the returned URLs.
 - Accessibility: the page uses Headless UI `Dialog` for accessible modal behavior.
 Video player uses native controls.
 - Next improvements: pagination, server-side pagination API, lazy-loading thumbnails, lightbox transitions, or YouTube/OEmbed support for hosted videos.

+MinIO (local-only)

+- If you need to run storage integration tests or debug S3-like behavior locally, see `README_MINIO_LOCAL.md` for a short guide and convenience scripts.
+MinIO is intentionally local-only and CI will not start it automatically.